Private Pilates Studio — Bengaluru

 Read more — The 10–20–30 Sessions Quote: What It Actually Means

 The studio provides movement education, not physical therapy or rehabilitation.
-While the Pilates method is highly adaptable and taught carefully to match your current capacity, it is never a treatment for pain or injury.
-During our initial consultation, I discuss your movement history to determine if starting a structured movement practice is appropriate for you.
-If you are navigating a diagnosed issue, medical clearance is required to ensure this practice complements — and does not replace — your clinical care.
+While Pilates exercises can be adapted carefully around your current capacity, the work is never a treatment for pain or injury.
+During our initial consultation, I discuss your movement history to determine whether starting a structured movement practice is appropriate for you.
+If you are navigating a diagnosed issue, medical clearance is required to ensure this practice does not replace your clinical care.